-We’ll cover the costs in the same order they appear on your loan estimate so you have a guide to follow.
+We’ll cover the costs in the same order you’ll find them on your loan estimate.

 - Origination.
-When a lender makes a new loan, it is called an “origination” and the costs to fund the loan, as well as the fee paid to your loan officer, are reflected in this fee.
-There may be a documentation preparation fee for the processing of paperwork for your closing.
+When a lender makes a new loan, it’s called an “origination” and the costs to fund the loan, as well as the fee paid to your loan officer, are reflected in this fee.
+There may be a documentation preparation fee for the processing of your closing paperwork.
 There shouldn’t be any fee for a mortgage rate lock unless you need to secure your rate for more than 60 days.

 - Application or administration fee.
 An upfront fee to begin processing your paperwork for final approval.
 May also be charged at closing.

 - Discount.
-This is a percentage of your loan amount charged upfront to get a lower interest rate.
+Also called a mortgage point, this is a percentage of your loan amount charged upfront to buy a lower interest rate.

 - Underwriting fee.
 This fee is charged to pay the person who approves the loan.

-- Appraisal cost.
+- Appraisal.
 The home appraisal fee is charged to have a professional property appraiser give an opinion of value for the home you’re buying or refinancing.

 - Credit report.
 Cost to verify your credit history and score.

 - Flood determination fee.
-The flood determination fee is for checking if the property is in a flood zone.
+The flood determination fee is for checking whether the property is in a flood zone.

-- Tax monitoring fee/Tax status research fee.
-Lenders want to make sure property taxes are kept current so this fee sets up service to verify the status of property tax payments.
+- Tax monitoring fee/tax status research fee.
+Lenders want to make sure property taxes are kept current so this fee sets up a service to verify the status of property tax payments.

-- Upfront mortgage insurance premium.
+- Mortgage insurance premium.
 Mortgage insurance protects lenders against losses if you default on the loan, and is required for most conventional loans with less than 20% down.
 Government-backed loan programs may charge upfront fees based on a percentage of your loan amount.
-Lenders who offer Federal Housing Administration (FHA) loans may charge an upfront mortgage insurance premium (UFMIP) of 1.75% for protection against losses, and mortgage insurance is required on all FHA loans, regardless of the down payment amount.
+Lenders who offer Federal Housing Administration (FHA) loans may charge an upfront mortgage insurance premium (UFMIP) of 1.75% of your loan amount for protection against losses, and mortgage insurance is required on all FHA loans, regardless of the down payment amount.